RevenueHunt/docs/docs/how-to-guides/ab-test-quiz.md

 ---
-A/B testing for quizzes is entirely feasible with the Shop Quiz app.
+A/B testing for quizzes is entirely feasible with the Shop Quiz: Product Recommendation Quiz app.
 By following this guide, you can uncover valuable insights into what resonates with your audience, leading to better engagement and conversion rates over time.